 Since moving to LA she has performed at Thymele Arts in the Pussygabber Plays, read in two "Square Circle" series which took place at Murmurs LA and the MOCA Geffen; she played Iseult in Pia Wilson's Iseult & Tristan both with IAMA Theatre Co in LA and LaMama Experimental Theatre Co. in NY.
 She even did a virtual play, Fort Huachuca, with SheArts LA during the pandemic lockdown.

 Naïma also does voiceover work–her credits include the Illinois Lottery, and McDonald's.
 And she continues to write!
-She is developing two film projects and a musical theatre piece slated to premiere in 2022.
+She is developing two film/TV projects and a musical theatre piece slated to premiere in 2025.

 She has trained all over the world, at the Cours Florent in Paris, at RADA in London; she's worked with famed acting teachers Larry Moss and Sharon Chatten among others.
 When she is not acting, auditioning, and cooking–she teaches French to children and does lots of yoga!

 "The project is a family affair, with music written by Kidjo and Jean Hebrail, her husband of 35 years — they met when Kidjo left then-repressive Benin for France — and text and lyrics by their daughter (an actor and writer) Naïma Hebrail Kidjo."

 This is the first time Kidjo, 61, and her daughter, Naima, 28, have worked together artistically.
 'I’ve been thinking about this for so long, and what Naïma has written is exactly what was deeply imbedded in my soul.
 It’s humbling and scary and joyful.' "

 "Besides writing all the lyrics, Hebrail Kidjo also composed music for two songs.
 “That was a beautiful process, working so closely with my mom and my father, building that landscape together.”